playfularchitect/FastFractionComputing/README.md

 # WarpFrac — High-Performance GPU Fraction Arithmetic

-WarpFrac is a Python library providing GPU accelerated arithmetic (CPU coming soon!) for fractions using precompiled, high performance CUDA kernels.
+The world's fastest exact math library, period.
+It runs on almost any modern computer and has an optional GPU accelerator for unprecedented supercomputing speeds.
 This is a **binary only evaluation release** for testing and validation.
 Commercial licensing available for production use.

 ---